cornerstonejs/cornerstone3D/packages/docs/docs/tutorials/basic-annotation-tool.md

 renderingEngine.setViewports(viewportInput);
 ```

-In order for us to use tools, we need to add them inside `Cornerstone3DTools` internal state via the `addTool` API.
+In order for us to use tools, add them inside `Cornerstone3DTools` internal state via the `addTool` API.

 ```js
 addTool(BidirectionalTool);
 ```

-Next, we need to create a ToolGroup and add the tools we want to use.
+Next, create a ToolGroup and add the tools we want to use.
 ToolGroups makes it possible to share tools between multiple viewports, so we also need to let the ToolGroup know which viewports it should act on.

 ```js